 - access, organize, and analyze research data

 Walk-in assistance is available at the service desks in any library location and by email, phone, text, or chat at Ask a Librarian.
 All patrons may schedule a consultation with a librarian to get research assistance at any stage of the research process.

-KU Libraries staff offer expert assistance, through individual and group consultations, with finding and working with government information, and statistical, tabular, and geospatial data.
+KU Libraries staff offer expert assistance, through individual and group consultations, with finding and working with geospatial and related data.
 We support coursework and research projects, and access to and assistance with specialized software, custom datasets, and workspace for geographic information systems (GIS).

 The Institute for Digital Research in the Humanities (IDRH) offers consultations, resources, and training in the practices and tools of the digital humanities, facilitating interdisciplinary academic collaborations, innovative research, and external funding opportunities.

 Librarians and staff in International Collections offer services to researchers to help use diverse and unique materials assembled from around the world.
 Regional specializations include Africa, East Asia, Latin America, Russia, Eastern Europe and the Caucuses, and Central Asia.

 Librarians are available to consult with researchers to help plan their use of Spencer’s rare and unique resources, such as books, manuscripts, photographs, and materials in many subject areas, including KU history, regional history, the humanities, the history of science, and the history of the book.

 KU Libraries offers services to the campus research community that educate researchers at all levels about data management practices, data preservation, and creating an integrated environment where data may be optimally utilized.
 We also offer guidance on writing and implementing data management plans for personal research and to meet funding agency requirements.

 Research Sprints offers all faculty and academic staff the opportunity to collaborate intensively with a team of expert librarians for one week on a research or instruction project.
 Research Sprints is held in May.
 The proposal deadline is in March.